DOSull/GISC-421/README.md

 # GISC 421 GIS Applications and Impact
 This is the online presence for VUW GISC 421 GIS Applications and Impact in T1 2020.

+# Important!
+**Details of deadlines and scheduled meetings on this page should be treated as provisional and subject to change until you hear from the course coordinator via Blackboard that they are final.
+This is due to reorganisation in response to the COVID-19 crisis.**

 ## Link to zoom meetings of this class
 [https://vuw.zoom.us/j/717474954](https://vuw.zoom.us/j/717474954)

 ## Important dates
 Item | Dates
  -: | :-
-Trimester | 2 March to 27 June 2020
+Trimester | 2 March to 26 June 2020
-Teaching period | 2 March to 5 June 2020
+Teaching period | 2 March to 26 June 2020
+University shutdown | 24 March to 27 April2020
-Mid-trimester break | 13 April to 27 April 2020
+Mid-trimester break | NA
-Last assessment item due | 12 June 2020
+Last assessment item due | 26 June 2020
 Study period | NA
 Examination period | NA
 Withdrawal dates | See [Course additions and withdrawals](www.victoria.ac.nz/home/admisenrol/payments/withdrawalsrefunds)